codebuil/MinGW.c.cvs.util/README.md

 and smalls distro of linux

-and high stadys of unix bash files on the best script ever
+and high stadys of unix bash files on c code change the line enter to mac or linux tested on MinGw